Tap to Donate

 iOS: iPhone XS or newer running iOS 16.7 or later.
 Note that iPads do not support NFC.

 Android: NFC-enabled smartphone or tablet running Android 8.0 or later.
-Note that the NFC reader on Android devices is at the back of devices, meaning cards and digital wallet phones need to be tapped on the back of the device to be read.
+Note that the NFC reader on Android devices is at the back of the devices, meaning cards and digital wallet phones need to be tapped on the back of the device to be read.
 Consequently, Android devices may not be suitable for use in a kiosk stand if the NFC reader is not readily accessible.
 The app does not support external USB NFC readers.

 Visit the Stripe website for a list of supported devices.